syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maskedtextbox/how-to/perform-custom-validation-using-form-validator.md

 ---
 layout: post
 title: Perform Custom Validation Using Form Validator in ##Platform_Name## Maskedtextbox Component
-description: Learn here all about Perform Custom Validation Using Form Validator in Syncfusion ##Platform_Name## Maskedtextbox component and more.
+description: Learn here all about Perform Custom Validation Using Form Validator in Syncfusion ##Platform_Name## Maskedtextbox component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Perform Custom Validation Using Form Validator
 publishingplatform: ##Platform_Name##